slhck/SubjectivePlayer/README.md

   - Multiple video codecs: H.264, H.265/HEVC, VP9, VP8, AV1
   - Multiple container formats: MP4, WebM, MKV, 3GP
   - Edge-to-edge playback, utilizing the full screen, or avoiding display cutouts and rounded corners
-  - Playlists to define which videos to show to which users – different playlists for different users may be used
+  - Playlists to define which videos to show to which subjects – different playlists for different subjects may be used
 - Rating:
-  - After each video, users are asked for their opinion using different methodologies:
+  - After each video, subjects are asked for their opinion using different methodologies:
     - 5-point ACR (Absolute Category Rating) categorical scale (Excellent/Good/Fair/Poor/Bad) from ITU-T Rec.
 P.910
     - Continuous slider-based rating (0-100)
     - Continuous real-time rating using volume buttons
     - (DSIS impairment scale – ⚠️ not fully implemented)
 - General:
-  - User ratings are based on IDs, so we can identify different participants later
+  - Subject ratings are based on IDs, so we can identify different participants later
-  - Logging of the user ratings to CSV files
+  - Logging of the subject ratings to CSV files
   - On-device validation of playlists
   - Internationalization (i18n) support:
     - 🇺🇸 English